 Due to its strategic location in North West Africa, only 15 kilometers away from Europe, Morocco represents a geostrategic intersection at the crossroads of major shipping lines.
 This position, coupled with an international port infrastructure, provides Morocco a world-class connectivity.
-Indeed, Morocco is among the top 20 best connected countries to the world by sea and offers competitive access to important markets, specifically in Europe and Africa
+Indeed, Morocco is at the top of the ranking of maritime connectivity in Africa and offers competitive access to important markets, specifically in Europe and Africa

 The African continent is making great strides towards promising prospects.
 Thus, by allowing significant margins and profits to be made for the companies set up there it attracts further foreign direct investments each year.

 Fully rooted in its regional ecosystem, Morocco contributes actively to this dynamic through the deployment of numerous political, economic, financial and technical cooperation initiatives that have consolidated its historical commitment to Africa.

 Giving a particular attention to the continent emergence, Morocco has created, by acting as a promoter of South-South cooperation, conducive conditions for closer relations with other African countries, thus promoting its positioning as a privileged gateway to Africa.

 In order to develop a logistics hub vocation , Morocco has undertaken over the past decade, an ambitious policy by modernizing its infrastructures, especially through launching a large-scale projects aimed at providing the Moroccan economic environment with a modern and efficient infrastructure enabling it an effective opening up towards the international market.

 Benefiting from a Royal Vision and a highly strategic priority, this policy has allowed significant progress in the development of transport infrastructure,mainly ports, motorways and railways, with world-class facilities,that effectively connect all Kingdom’s regions to each other and to the rest of the world and allow a better freight flows management.